China April home prices fuel hopes of bottoming out, but long road to recovery

 But real estate investment growth continued to slow in the first four months of 2015 to the lowest since May 2009 as new construction slumped, impacting demand for everything from steel and cement to appliances and furniture.

 Still, government measures seem to be slowing enticing some buyers back into the market.
-Mortgages rose 2.1 percent in January-April from the same period a year earlier.
+Mortgages rose 2.1 percent in Janaury-April from the same period a year earlier.

 China relaxed tax rules and downpayment requirements on second homes in late March.
 Earlier this month, the central bank cut interest rates for the third time since November to lower companies' borrowing costs and stimulate loan demand.

-"The price data are signalling an obvious bottoming out," said Gavekal Dragonomics economist Rosealea Yao in Beijing, adding the secondary market was leading with a 1.1 percent annualised monthly rebound.
+"The price data are signaling an obvious bottoming out," said Gavekal Dragonomics economist Rosealea Yao in Beijing, adding the secondary market was leading with a 1.1 percent annualized monthly rebound.

 The National Bureau of Statistics data showed new home prices in Beijing rose 0.7 percent in April from March, improving from a 0.3 percent rise in March from February, while Shanghai prices were up 0.6 percent after being flat in the previous month.